 Steve Lagier knows firsthand about vins de garage, having made wine in several garages and carports.
 He’s been making wine since 1980, first with friends and later at Robert Mondavi Winery in the Napa Valley.
 After working at Mondavi for 14 years, he left in 1999 to devote all his time to our vineyard and wine.
-Despite long hours spent toiling in the vineyard, he still finds time for pickup basketball.

 We bought this property in 1986 and have lived here ever since.
 The property had been on the market for several years and nobody else wanted it.
 Other prospective buyers were no doubt put off by the steep, bumpy, rutted 1.5 mile dirt access road and the rather minimal house on the property.
 We’ve since improved on both the road and the house.